 Available on the GIANNA NANNINI album ‘Profumo’ via Dischi Ricordi

-“Düsseldorf is the capital of electronic music” – that is the quintessence of the acclaimed German language book ‘ELECTRI_CITY – Elektronische_Musik_Aus_Düsseldorf’.
+“Düsseldorf is the capital of electronic music” – that is the quintessence of ‘ELECTRI_CITY – Elektronische_Musik_Aus_Düsseldorf’.

 Known for his love of German music, OMD’s Andy McCluskey was interviewed by Rudi Esch for ‘ELECTRI_CITY – Elektronische_Musik_Aus_Düsseldorf’ to give his viewpoint on why die Düsseldorf Schule made such an impression on him as a teenager in The Wirral.